misterfish/stick/README.md

 Another way is to model the data using ADTs, build the states, then branch using a 'catamorphism' to resolve the states when you're ready.

-In this example we use `daggy` to create an ADT representing various kinds of numerical sequences.
+In this example we use [daggy](https://github.com/fantasyland/daggy) by
+@fantasyland to create an ADT representing various kinds of numerical sequences.

 In Haskell our declaration would be: